Kilmarnock Corporation Tramways

 Kilmarnock Corporation Tramways staff photo

-A blow-up of the above photo showing three of the motormen and three of the conductors.
+An enlargement of the above photograph showing three of the motormen and three of the conductors.
 The collar insignia are fairly easy to make out.

 Kilmarnock Corporation Tramways Tram No 12 conductor and motorman

-A conductor and motorman stand with their charge — Tramcar No 12 — at what is possibly the terminus at Beansburn around 1910.
-Both men have 'K C T' system initials on their left-hand collars, and the standard script-lettering grade badge on their caps.
+A conductor and a motorman stand with their charge — Tramcar No 12 — at what is possibly the terminus at Beansburn around 1910.
+Both men have 'K C T' system initials on their left-hand collars, and the standard script-lettering grade badges on their caps.

 Senior staff